vegawidget/ggvega/src-ext/TypeScript/README.md

 That's because the logic of `anyOf`, `allOf` and `oneOf` in JSON schema is too difficult and the developers of quicktype are still working on this issue [https://github.com/quicktype/quicktype/issues/493](https://github.com/quicktype/quicktype/issues/493).

-To solve this bug, I wrote a file [`fixbug.js`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggvega/fixbug.js) which is used to change the name `Boxplot` to `Mark`.
+To solve this bug, I wrote a file [`fixbug.js`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggvega/fixbug.js) which is used for changing the name `Boxplot` to `Mark`.
 If you want to change other names of Vega-Lite classes, you can add them into this file.

 ### Use Vega-Lite Source Code

 If we can use Vega-Lite source code someday, I hope this guide can help you.

 When you revert to using the Vega-Lite classes in Vega-Lite source code, you will have to rename the classes you are using in **TS ggvega**.
 And you will have to adjust your code because some structure of the classes changes as well.
-Here are some examples of the changes and the location of these Vega-Lite classes:
+Here are some examples of the changes and the locations of these Vega-Lite classes:

 -   `VL.TopLevelSpec`==>`TopLevelSpec`